UK school fine changes: How much will parents be fined for term-time holidays, as new rules come into force

 Hide Ad

-But these families are likely to fall into the firing line of the new rules - and the government says it’s for children’s own good.
+But these families are likely to fall into the firing line of the new rules, which came into effect as of Monday (19 August).
+This means they will apply when school comes back into session at the start of September, a move the government says is for children’s own good.

 So how much will the new fines actually be, and what happens if you don’t pay?
 And what reasons ARE you allowed to take your child out of school for?
 Here’s everything you need to know: